richmahn/en_tn/1jn/05/intro.md

 #### Special concepts in this chapter ####

+##### Children born from God #####
+When people believe in Jesus, God makes them his children and gives them eternal life.
+(See: [[rc://en/tw/dict/bible/kt/believe]])

 ##### Christian living #####
-There is a close connection in this chapter between Christians' confession of faith in Jesus and the way they live their lives.
-Believing in Jesus requires one to live a godly life.
-(See: [[rc://en/tw/dict/bible/kt/faith]], [[rc://en/tw/dict/bible/kt/believe]] and [[rc://en/tw/dict/bible/kt/godly]])
+People who believe in Jesus should obey God's commands and love his children.

 #### Other possible translation difficulties in this chapter ####

 ##### Death #####
-John's usage of death in this chapter always references physical death.
+When John writes about death in this chapter, he refers to physical death.
 (See: [[rc://en/tw/dict/bible/other/death]])

-##### "We know that we are from God, and we know that the whole world lies in the evil one." #####
+##### "the whole world lies in the power of the evil one" #####
-Satan, the evil one, is the  ruler of this world, but ultimately God is in control over everything.
-Scripture describes Satan as the "prince" of this world and God as the "king" of all of creation.
+The phrase "the evil one" refers to Satan.
+God has allowed him to rule the world, but ultimately God is in control over everything.
+God keeps his children safe from the evil one.
 (See: [[rc://en/tw/dict/bible/kt/satan]])

 ## Links: ##